💬

 The Client must comply with the regulations submitted by any lifeguard.
 Any instructions given by a lifeguard must be respected and are binding.

 Swimsuits are mandatory.
-Any swimmer who does not respect these rules will be refused access by the staff on duty.
+Any swimmer who does not respect these rules will be refused access to the swimming pool by the staff on duty.

 5.2.2.
 Opening hours